University of Rochester 2019 Acceptance Rate: Class of 2023

 The application deadline is November 1st for Early Action and January 5th for Regular Decision.
 Early Action notifications are released mid-December, and Regular Decision applicants find out their fates on April 1st.
 May 1 is the reply date for most admitted students.

 Have you been admitted to Rochester?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at Rochester, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.